HepplerDotNet/ArrayAccess/README.md

 ...
 }
 ```
-That's it, your Class can now use [ArrayAccess](http://php.net/manual/de/class.arrayaccess.php "PHP ArrayAccess")
+That's it, your Class can now use [ArrayAccess](http://php.net/manual/de/class.arrayaccess.php "PHP ArrayAccess").
-.